Avmor Clears the FOG of Slow and Blocked DrainsAvmor

 - Finally, Watt adds that usually there are warning signals before a FOG problem gets serious.

 - As soon as you see water flowing slowly down drains, it’s time to act.
-It’s best to address this FOGgy bottom problems before liquids stop flowing entirely.
+It’s best to address these FOGGY bottom problems before liquids stop flowing entirely.